caoquanjie/ADDA-master/README.md

 flat2 output: (120,84)</br>
 classifier output: (84,10)</br>

-**More details can be seen in adda.py if you want to design another CNN network</br>**
+More details can be seen in adda.py if you want to design another CNN network</br>

 ### Usage
-**this repositority only implement SVHN to MNIST, you can change another dataset such as USPS to MNIST or MNIST to USPS if you are interested.</br>**
+This repositority only implement SVHN to MNIST, you can change another dataset such as USPS to MNIST or MNIST to USPS if you are interested.</br>**

-python main.py</br>
+Run `python main.py`</br>

 step1: training the source network</br>
 step2: training the target and discriminator network.</br>